-The procurement guidelines provide information on the system-management services and tools that we may buy as part of our residual balancer role.
+We also publish procurement guidelines which provide information on the system-management services and tools that we may buy as part of our residual balancer role.
 The guidelines cannot cover every possible situation that we may encounter, but they represent a generic statement of the procurement principles and tools that we will use in respect of gas, energy and/or capacity management.